submariner-io/submariner-website/src/content/development/release-process/_index.en.md

     * once everything is fine, review this [checklist](https://github.com/operator-framework/community-operators/blob/master/docs/pull_request_template.md) and create a new PR on [community-operators](https://github.com/operator-framework/community-operators)
-6) Update the OpenShift Operator:
-   * re-run step 5 on the `community-operators/submariner` directory.

 ### Step 8: Announce the release